PubInv/templokilo/README.md

-# geotagtext
+# pjournal

-This is a system for easily using a phone or computer to tag a geolocation with a simple message.
+This is a system for easily using a phone or computer to upload a geolocated photo to create a spatial and temporal database.
+The database can then be viewed on a map.

-We have a prototype [here](https://geotagtext-server.herokuapp.com/).
+The general purpose is to create a journalistic record that allows study or open source intelligence (OSINT).

+## History

+This is a fork of geotagtext, a geotagging tutorial app written by Robert L. Read, Diego Aspinwall, and Neil Martis.
+Currently the only expected author of this fork is Robert L. Read

 ## Basic Idea

 The goal of this project is to allow a group of people, perhaps in an emegency situation, to geotag locations to be on a map.
 Like all Public Invention projects, it is free-libre open source.

 Imagine using your phone to place a red tag on a flooded area, or where a person needs help, and green tag on a road which is passable.

+More generally, the ability to quickly upload a photo and have it reliably placed in time and space with the "EXIF" data typically embedded by modern phones will allow a GUI that is a valuable journalastic record of an event.

+In particular, this response was made in response to the invasion of the Ukraine by Russia and the potential need for making a journalistic record of that event.

 ## Basic Technology